Ameba-AIoT/ameba-arduino-doc/source/amebapro2/Example_Guides/I2C/OLED Display.rst

 |image03|

-If the address doesn’t work for you, you can run I2CScanner to find the OLED address by navigating to “File” -> “Examples” -> “AmebaWire” -> “I2CScanner”.
+If the address doesn't work for you, you can run I2CScanner to find the OLED address by navigating to "File" -> "Examples" -> "AmebaWire" -> "I2CScanner".

 |image04|